cloudmesh-community/hid-sp18-523/project-code/README.md

  version: "0.0.1"
  title: "Item Sales API"
  description: "This API is designed to provide historical data of sales transactions that occured in mutiple outlets spread across Europe of big retail giant.
-API provides sales information of given items and oulets to consumers.This eventually helps them plan their inventory and place order quantity.
+API provides sales information of given items and oulets to consumers.
+This eventually helps them plan their inventory and place order quantity.
 API also predicts sales of items based on their weight, fat content, visibility, price and type"
  termsOfService: "http://swagger.io/terms/"
  contact:
   name: "Ritesh Tandon, IU, MS Data Science - 2018"